tioluwanimofe/Virtual-Assistant-Bot/README.md

 # Virtual-Assistant-Bot
 VAB is a fully built python artificial intelligence.
 VAB is customized towards the user, by activating through presettable wake words.

-Functions of VAB include:
+Functions of VAB include: <br /> getting the current date and time, <br /> output audio response, <br />
-getting the current date and time, output audio response carrying out Wikipedia searchs on individuals, engaging in conversations.
+carrying out Wikipedia searchs on individuals, <br />
+engaging in conversations. <br />

 Due to the specific recommendations needed for VAB to carry out tasks below is a list of prerequisite libraries to be pipped into the integrated development environment, where the user desires to run VAB in order to have the best experience.